dph22/dph22.github.io/README.md

 **Augmenting Photography with Digital Tools, 2019-Present**

-This ongoing project creatively explores how advances in machine learning and AI can influence photography, particularly elusive effects as night light and snow, lensflares, artificial light, etc.
+This ongoing project creatively explores how advances in machine learning and AI can influence photography and creativity, particularly elusive effects as night light and snow, lensflares, artificial light, etc.

 [...]